When it’s time to get the turkey into the oven for Thanksgiving, or any other holiday, there are a few things to keep in mind.

 With the pan over medium-high heat, stir in about three tablespoons of all-purpose flour.
 Keep stirring as you sprinkle the flour around, allowing it to merge with the grease.
 Add a little water or chicken broth to keep the mixture from getting too thick and to help loosen up the lumps if there are any.
 Yes, you will be stirring a lot, but this really works.
 Add another cup of water or broth and a half-cup of white wine if you have it.
 As the mixture heats it will thicken up.
 Once it comes to a simmer, turn the heat down to low and keep stirring until nice and smooth.
 That’s it, you’re done.
 Just pour into your serving vessel.

-Whether you’re feeding just yourself, a friend or two or a whole crowd, homemade gravy beats anything out of a can, pouch or bag.
-Next, we look at the final step: carving that bird.
+Whether you’re feeding just yourself, a friend or two, or a whole crowd, homemade gravy beats anything out of a can, pouch or bag.